CistusF/Discord-Spotify/README.md

 **Make sure Spotify is open and logged in before starting!**

 Open a command window in the bot's folder and run `npm start`.
 This will start the bot with regular Node.js.
 If you have installed the global deps, you can use `npm run start-es6`.

+When you want to exit, it's advised to type `>exit` in any channel where it is discreet to do so.
+This will make the bot clear your status before exiting and avoid you having the same status message stuck.

 **NOTE**: `npm run start-dev` is not intended for you, the end user.
 Unless you know what this does, don't use it.